rsolomo/ldap2date.js/README.md

 ### ldap2date.parse(time)

 Returns a new Date() object
-- `time` - String - A LDAP Generalized-Time string
+- `time` - A LDAP Generalized-Time string

+An error will be thrown if the time string cannot be parsed into a valid Date object.

 ---
 ### ldap2date.toGeneralizedTime(date)

 Returns a string in GeneralizedTime syntax
-- `date` - Date - A date object
+- `date` - A date object